-The second year of the FY 2020/21 - 2024/25 Consolidated Plan is still in process and performance accomplishments will be fully captured in the year-end FY 2021/22 Consolidated Annual Performance and Evaluation Report (CAPER).
+The City reviews and evaluates its performance through its annual submission of the Consolidated Annual Performance and Evaluation Report (CAPER).
+The third year of the FY 2020/21 - 2024/25 Consolidated Plan is still in process and performance accomplishments will be fully captured in the year-end FY 2022/23 CAPER.
 However, below is a summary of performance to date.